nickyiliwang0000/h/jquery/jquery-api-documentation.md

 **Example**

-How do select a DOM element with jQuery?
+How do we select a DOM element with jQuery?

 Things like `Ajax`, `CSS`, and `Deprecated` don't look like they fit the bill, but keep going and you'll see `Selectors`.
 That sounds promising, so let's look at a sub-category like `Basic`.
 You'll see some familiar methods like the Class Selector.
 From here you can explore an individual method to see if it does what you want.
 For example, the docs for Class Selector say it "Selects all elements with the given class."